 Communication Between Teacher and Sub

-Understanding the fundamentals of visual guides can transform how you support your child's learning.
+Understanding the fundamentals of visual guides opens up more targeted and effective ways to support your child's learning.

 Above all, make sure that learning remains a joyful experience for both you and your child.